-- While you are touching in cooking instructions, touch WARM HOLD before touching START/ENTER. - When the last cooking cycle is over, you will hear two tones.
+- While you are touching in cooking instructions, touch WARM HOLD before touching START/ENTER. - OR - After the oven starts operating, touch OFF/CANCEL once, touch WARM HOLD, and then touch START/ENTER. - When the last cooking cycle is over, you will hear two tones.
 "WARM" will come on while the oven continues to run. - You can set WARM HOLD to follow AUTO DEFROST, COOK, temperature probe cooking, or multi-cycle cooking.